HIV in Washington

 Males, females, kids, and adults are also at risk.
 HIV attacks a person's immune system and can cause various symptoms and complications that affect the major bodily organs.

-If not diagnosed and treated right away, HIV can develop into AIDs and result to death.
+If not diagnosed and treated right away, HIV can develop into AIDs and result in death.

 So, always practice safe sex and get tested for HIV routinely.